Skip to main content

 • Represented DOJ in engagements with Congress, working with elected officials and congressional staff on oversight and legislation.

-• Led investigations, hearings, and bipartisan legislative negotiations as a top policy and legal advisor on a U.S. House committee.
+• Led investigations, hearings, and bipartisan legislative negotiations as a top policy and legal advisor for a U.S. House committee and for two senior U.S. senators.

 Government Experience